-An enthusiastic advocate of the future of media and entertainment, Mr Tercek is a highly in-demand speaker.
-He has been a featured speaker at NAB, CES,GDC, MIPTV, MILIA, E3 Expo, Sundance Film Festival, South By Southwest, X Media Lab, 5D New Television, Tokyo Game Fair, the Austin Game Conference, 3GSM, KidScreen Summit, MIT’s Future of Entertainmentsummit, CTIA, The Future of Television Summit, The Mobile Games Seminar, The New York Games and Mobile Conference, and many private corporate events.
+An enthusiastic advocate of the dematerialized future and society defined by software, Mr Tercek is in great demand as a keynote speaker who shares his ideas with audiences in every part of the world.
+He has been a featured speaker at NAB, CES,GDC, MIPTV, MIPCOM MILIA, MAPIC, E3 Expo, Sundance Film Festival, South By Southwest, X Media Lab, 5D New Television, Tokyo Game Fair, the Austin Game Conference, 3GSM, KidScreen Summit, MIT’s Future of Entertainment Summit, CTIA, The Future of Television Summit, The Mobile Games Seminar, The New York Games and Mobile Conference, and many private corporate events.

 In 2008, he was named a Fellow of the Royal Society for the Arts in recognition of his achievements in social media for the benefit of society.

 Tercek earned a bachelor of arts degree at Williams College in 1985.
 That year he was also awarded a Fulbright Fellowship to teach and study in West Germany.

 He has lived and worked throughout Europe, Asia and the Americas.
 He currently lives in Los Angeles.